AU-BCE-EE/STM-applications/examples/05/README.md

 Animal slurry from several different types of animals was added to 1 m$^3$ plastic tanks in a single event (no additions after the initial filling event).
 The experiment was carried out by Anna Støckler at Aarhus University (<https://pure.au.dk/portal/en/persons/anna-joost-stoeckler(79434e7b-d9f3-4999-bbc2-3f2e0ef92384).html>).

+# Tanks
+Tanks were cubic plastic with a steel frame for support.
+Tops were covered, and sides were wrapped with insulation, both of which complicate inputs in `user_pars.txt`.

 # Directory and file information
 ## `logs`
 STM output logs.